theiiienrique/theiiienrique.github.io/docs/vale/add-vale-to-your-repository.md

   - how-to
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
-import Stepper from '@site/src/components/Stepper';
-import Step from '@site/src/components/Step';

 # Add Vale to your repository

-In this how-to guide, you will learn how to install [Vale](https://vale.sh/) and the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode) to use in your repository.
+In this how-to guide, you'll learn how to install [Vale](https://vale.sh/) and the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode) to use in your repository.

 ## Prerequisites

-Before proceeding, ensure you have the following:
+Before you begin, make sure you have:

 - A Git repository where you plan to install Vale.
 - [Visual Studio Code](https://code.visualstudio.com/download) installed on your machine.